With proper planning and space, there’s no reason you couldn’t grow onions every day of the year.

 Walking onions are a perennial plant that produces an array of crops — bulbs (similar to shallots), shoots (similar to chives), and a unique “topset” of tiny airborne bulbs.
 Crops can be harvested spring through fall.

-Text excerpted from High-Yield Vegetable Gardening © 2015 by Colin McCrate and Brad Halm.
-All rights reserved.
+Excerpted from High-Yield Vegetable Gardening © Colin McCrate and Brad Halm.

 Colin McCrate